 In all fairness, these individual stories do not necessarily reflect trends, so prospective policyholders should be cautious about making broad generalizations about the named insurance companies based on these two media reported scenarios.
 However, the stories do illustrate that the quality of coverage can vary, so homeowners need to do their homework before selecting an insurer.

-Be Prepared to Do Battle: While policyholders should hope that their claims process proceeds like a smooth business transaction, the claim experience is often marked by a contentious dispute.
+Be Prepared: While policyholders should hope that their claims process proceeds moves smoothly, the claim experience is often marked by a contentious dispute.
 While an insured should try to interact with his or her insurer in a mature and polite manner, the insured needs to be prepared for battle.
 This preparation might involve asking an agent or broker you trust about your current home value, permissible perils, minimum coverage limits for full protection in the event of a total loss, and potential insurance gaps.
 A contractor should also be retained to inspect your home prior to and following any loss, which can provide valuable evidence in adjusting the loss.
-Although the insurer may try to avoid payment for basement damage under a homeowner’s policy by alleging the damage was caused by flooding, an experienced Miami Insurance Claims Lawyer might assist you in seeking coverage for the water damage.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].